ABOUT

 Photography - Lili Koss

-Rotem Weissman is a choreographer and dancer based in Berlin, Germany.
-Her artistic practice is rooted in an ongoing investigation of the body and its narratives– both as an intimate, personal pursuit and as a collaborative act shaped through interaction, reaction, mysticism, femininity, interpretation, and shared imagination.
+Rotem Weissman is a choreographer and dancer based in Berlin.
+Her artistic practice explores the relationship between the body and the stories it carries — both as a personal experience and as something shaped through collaboration, interaction, and shared imagination.

-Weissman graduated from the Dance Department at the Jerusalem Academy of Music and Dance (2015) and the Maslool Professional Dance Program (2017).
+Rotem graduated from the Dance Department at the Jerusalem Academy of Music and Dance (2015) and the Maslool Professional Dance Program (2017).
 She holds a postgraduate diploma in choreography from the International Choreographic Exchange at SEAD – Salzburg Experimental Academy of Dance (2018), where she also completed the Artist-in-Residence program (2019).
-Her artistic development has been further supported through residencies at Studio Alta (CZ), Sadnaot Habama (IL), Tanz Station (DE), and Cie La Baraka (FR).
-Her choreographic research Alpha & Omega was funded by NEUSTART KULTUR #TakeHeart (Fonds Darstellende Künste) and the flausen+ bundesnetzwerk residency at Schloss Bröllin.
+Her artistic development has been supported through residencies at Studio Alta (CZ), Tanz Station (DE), and Cie La Baraka (FR).
+Her choreographic research Alpha & Omega was supported by NEUSTART KULTUR #TakeHeart (Fonds Darstellende Künste) and the flausen+ bundesnetzwerk residency at Schloss Bröllin.

 BAUHAUS (2018), awarded at the Machol Shalem Dance House – Jerusalem International Choreography Competition (2019, IL), and later presented at PerformanceTag Festival (2019, AU) and Stoff Fringe Festival (2021, SE).

-Prisma (2023), a work for young audiences produced by Explore Dance, premiered in Munich and has since toured to K3 Hamburg, Fabrik Potsdam, explore dance festival (Potsdam, DE), Think Big Festival (Munich, DE), Purple Festival (Berlin, DE), Krokusfestival (Hasselt, BE), Young Dance Festival (Zug, CH), among others.
+Prisma (2023), a work for young audiences produced by Explore Dance, premiered in Munich.
+It has since toured to K3 Hamburg, Fabrik Potsdam, Explore Dance Festival (Potsdam), Think Big Festival (Munich), Purple Festival (Berlin), Krokusfestival (Hasselt, BE), Young Dance Festival (Zug, CH), Mousonturm Frankfurt, and Festspielhaus St. Pölten (AT).

-Her current project, Preserve – Call for Attention, is a collaboration with movement artist Susanna Yilkoski, composer Roi Becker, and dramaturge Maya Weinberg.
-It is supported by Residenzförderung 2025 des Fonds Darstellende Künste in cooperation with flausen+ and Schloss Bröllin.
+Her current project, Preserve – Call for Attention, is created in collaboration with movement artist Susanna Yilkoski, composer Roi Becker, and dramaturge Maya Weinberg.
+The project is supported by the Residenzförderung 2025 of Fonds Darstellende Künste in cooperation with flausen+ and Schloss Bröllin, and will premiere in September 2026 at Dock 11, Berlin.